-We have audited the financial statements of CNH Capital Canada Receivables Trust (the "Trust"), which comprise the statement of net assets as at December 31, 2023, and the statements of net income and comprehensive income, changes in net assets and cash flows for the year then ended, and notes to the financial statements, including material accounting policy information (collectively referred to as the "financial statements").
+We have audited the financial statements of CNH Capital Canada Receivables Trust (the "Trust"), which comprise the statements of net assets as at December 31, 2024 and 2023, and the statements of net income and comprehensive income, changes in net assets and cash flows for the years then ended, and notes to the financial statements, including material accounting policy information (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Trust as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Trust as at December 31, 2024 and 2023, and its financial performance and its cash flows for the years then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").